-Mixing Colours with Mixed by Arree Chung as inspiration
+Mixing Colours with Mixed by Arree Chung

 This is a really sweet idea for early learners, pre-schoolers and kindergarteners to explore mixing colours while developing their fine motor skills.